MoonTools Trading Down 11.8% This Week (MOONS)

-MoonTools (CURRENCY:MOONS) traded 2.3% lower against the US dollar during the 24-hour period ending at 15:00 PM ET on August 30th.
-During the last week, MoonTools has traded 11.8% lower against the US dollar.
-MoonTools has a market capitalization of $494,585.90 and $83,007.00 worth of MoonTools was traded on exchanges in the last day.
+MoonTools (CURRENCY:MOONS) traded 2.3% lower against the US dollar during the 1-day period ending at 12:00 PM E.T. on August 31st.
 One MoonTools coin can currently be purchased for approximately $17.98 or 0.00036868 BTC on major cryptocurrency exchanges.
+MoonTools has a total market cap of $494,585.90 and approximately $83,007.00 worth of MoonTools was traded on exchanges in the last 24 hours.
+In the last week, MoonTools has traded down 11.8% against the US dollar.

 - XRP (XRP) traded 2.1% lower against the dollar and now trades at $1.15 or 0.00002348 BTC.